adhilcodes/Physio-Assistant/README.md

 # Physio-Assistant

-**Submission for Ingress Hackathon**

-GETFIT is a web app made with tensorflow.js to enable accessible physiotherapy for people exercises by responding to users' postures in real-time.
+**GETFIT** is a web app made with tensorflow.js to enable accessible physiotherapy for people exercises by responding to users' postures in real-time.

 TF.js API [link](https://teachablemachine.withgoogle.com/models/HLNT_5O0Y/)